 Suburbs and shopping centers

-Redeployment of the network is now one of the chain's priority objectives, and it will be opening between six and ten stores this year (Avignon, Brignoles, the French overseas departments and territories...).
-Manuel Lefèvre announces: "By 2020, we aim to open 50 outlets, targeting the Paris region and towns such as Bayonne, Brest, Lille, Nice...".
-Out-of-town concept, Bébé 9 favors formats of 600 to 800 m², but has also recently been testing smaller units (around 300 m²) dedicated to shopping centers.
+The redeployment of the network is now one of the chain's priority objectives, with between six and ten stores set to open this year (Avignon, Brignoles, overseas territories, etc.).
+"By 2020, we plan to open 50 stores, " announces Manuel Lefèvre, "targeting, for example, the Paris region and cities such as Bayonne, Brest, Lille, Nice, etc." Suburban concept, Bébé 9 favors formats ranging from 600 to 800 m², but has also recently begun testing smaller units (around 300 m²) designed for shopping centers.

 Some associates operate several stores, but the vast majority are monosites.
 A passionate profession, childcare requires a high level of daily involvement and a keen sense of management (up to eight or ten employees, depending on the size of the outlet).